scottpetrovic/personal-blog/content/posts/2023-building-krita-from-source.md

     BUILDROOT=~/git/krita

 Then:
     cmake ../source/3rdparty -DINSTALL_ROOT=$BUILDROOT/install -DEXTERNALS_DOWNLOAD_DIR=$BUILDROOT/deps-download -DCMAKE_INSTALL_PREFIX=BUILDROOT/install

 That sets up the cmake build settings.
 Now we need to actually build the dependencies like this:

-cmake --build . --config RelWithDebInfo --target ext_lager
+cmake --build . --config RelWithDebInfo --target ext_lager cmake --build . --config RelWithDebInfo --target ext_unibreak cmake --build . --config RelWithDebInfo --target ext_xsimd

-What this does is goes into our source files, looks at the library to build, builds it, then copies the files to the install folder.
+What this does is goes into our source files, looks up the instructions to build the library, builds it, then copies the files to the install folder.
+When you build Krita, Krita will look in the install folder for these libraries, so you don't have to worry about copying these dependencies to anything to a /user/local.

 NOTE: ffmpeg is failing to build with error "No package metadata was found for meson".
+-- need to retry this after installing meson

+Note: mlt is failing to build with error "Malformed value in cross file variable c".
+Issue is related to ext_libtheora

 ## Step 3.1 Building Dependency - HarfBuzz

 You need a specific version of Harfbuzz...which is a lot newer than what is in ubuntu 20.04.
+There is no "ext_dep" type build in the source code's 3rd party folder, so we will build and install in manually.
+This is a good process to see and understand in case other libraries need to be compiled from source after this is written.

 1. Download the 4.4.1 release from here (get the tar.xz archive and extrace it anywhere): https://github.com/harfbuzz/harfbuzz/releases/tag/4.4.1
 2. Extract the folder in your downloads